Morpheuslabs-io/waves-escrow-dapp-sample/README.md

 ```

 Replace the value of "recipient" with your newly created account address, then copy and paste the codes to Ride console, and then Enter to run the script.
-Note that you may need to Type a space in order to show the result of running the script.
+Note that you may need to type a space in order to show the result of running the script.
 This may be a bug in this version of the Waves IDE.

 After running the codes, you will get a transaction Id as shown in the screenshot below.
 Wait for a while to see the waves token available in your account.